Octahedron Volume Calculator (Regular)

 The two-pyramid interpretation:

-A regular octahedron is exactly two square pyramids meeting at a square base — both pyramids identical.
-This is a useful mental model:
+A regular octahedron is exactly two identical square pyramids meeting at a shared square base.
+It is a useful mental model:

 - Each pyramid has a square base of side s.